nomisthomsen/CLUMondoPy/README.md

 Melvin Lippe (melvin.lippe@thuenen.de)

 ## License
 This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Please refer also to the [LICENSE](CLUMondoPy/LICENSE.md) file in this repository.